 Using the sauna 4-7 times per week is associated with a 40% lower all-cause mortality.Dr.
 Rhonda Patrick

 This practice has garnered an outpouring of support from some of the most esteemed doctors, longevity specialists, and health researchers on the planet.
 NotablyDr.
 Peter Attia, Dr. Rhonda Patrick, among many others.

 Infrared saunas support virtually every health and performance goal:

 - Athletic performance

-Buying an infrared sauna for your home is a big investment into your health.
+Buying an infrared sauna for your home is a big investment in your health.
 When cared for, high-quality units last a lifetime.

 If you have an infrared sauna, how did you decide which to buy?
 Let me know in the comments below.